szlaskidaniel/homebridge-solis5g-alarm/README.md

 ## Description

-This [homebridge](https://github.com/homebridge/homebridge) plugin read Alarm state from Solis5G inverter using local network and exposes it as a Switch Accessory to Apple's [HomeKit](http://www.apple.com/ios/home/).
+This [homebridge](https://github.com/homebridge/homebridge) plugin read Alarm state from Solis5G inverter using local network or Cloud and exposes it as a Switch Accessory to Apple's [HomeKit](http://www.apple.com/ios/home/).
 If Alarm is active, switch is ON, otherwise it's turned OFF.
+Currently for Cloud mode error codes responsible for Power Loss are verified.
+(186E4 / 186E6).
+Locally anything marked as "Alert" will trigger Switch.

 ## Installation